ramprasath23922/demo/README.md

 # demo
- #[RKS]
+ #[KRS health care ]

 ## Overview
-RKS is a health care website developed using Node.js with features like user authentication (login and register), cash on delivery, and product information.
+KRS is a health care website developed using Node.js with features like user authentication (login and register), cash on delivery, and product information.
 The project utilizes HTML, CSS, JavaScript, and Node.js for the frontend, SQLite3 for the backend database, and Microsoft Azure services for web app hosting, virtual networking, integration, resource management, monitoring insights, and a health bot.

 ## Table of Contents
 - [Features](#features)